ContrastingSounds/BigQuery-Retail454/README.md

 ONLY retail454.get_date_ranges("compare_last_week_dates") IS IMPLEMENTED.

+From a LookML model, the only currently working method is to create the functions within your own project from the provided SQL script.

 # BigQuery Retail 4-5-4 Calendar functions

 BigQuery's table partitions enable vast quantities of retail transaction data to be queried quickly and cheaply.
 But, they do present a challenge: table partitions are based on calendar dates. (note: BQ also offers integer partitioning.
 This library is intended for use with a date partitioned table).